layer5io/istio-service-mesh-workshop/lab-5/README.md

 As part of the bookinfo sample app, there are multiple versions of reviews service.
 When we load the `/productpage` in the browser multiple times we have seen the reviews service round robin between v1, v2 or v3.
 As the first exercise, let us first restrict traffic to just V1 of all the services.

-In Meshery on the Istio adapter's management page, please enter `default` in the `Namespace` field.
+Using Meshery, navigate to the Istio management page:

+1. Enter `default` in the `Namespace` field.
-Then, click the (+) icon on the `Configure` card and select `Route traffic to V1 of all Book info services` from the list.
+1. Click the (+) icon on the `Apply Custom Configuration` card and paste the configuration below.

-<small>Manual step for can be found [here](#appendix)</small>

 <!--
 ```sh
 kubectl apply -f samples/bookinfo/networking/virtual-service-all-v1.yaml
 ``` -->

-In a few, this will creates a bunch of `virtualservice` entries which will route all requests to ONLY V1 of the services.

 To view the applied rule:
 ```sh